California State Capitol Building

 Sacramento has been the Capital City of California since 1854.
 The city is the fourth to serve as capital.
 San Jose, Vallejo, and Benicia, all in the nearby Bay Area, each took a brief turn in the role in the early days of California statehood.

-Sacramento was selected because the city offered its new county courthouse for use as a Capitol Building, as well as a large plot of land in the center of town for the construction of a new, permanent building.
-Sacramento was the second largest city in the state, after San Francisco, during the Gold Rush due to its position as a major gateway to the mines of the Mother Lode.
+Sacramento was selected because the city offered its new county courthouse for use as a Capitol Building and a large plot of land in the center of town to construct a new, permanent building.
+In addition, Sacramento was the second largest city in the state, after San Francisco, during the Gold Rush due to its position as a major gateway to the mines of the Mother Lode.
 Situated at the confluence of the American and Sacramento Rivers, Sacramento was the perfect center of influence.
-Those waterways allowed for easy access to both San Francisco, a major port receiving ships, goods, and news from all over the world, and the mines and farms further inland.
+Those waterways allowed easy access to San Francisco, a major port receiving ships, goods, and news, and the mines and farms further inland.
 At the time, Southern California cities like Los Angeles, San Diego, and Riverside, now home to millions of people, were sparsely populated outposts that were never considered as potential State Capitals.

 The California State Capitol Building is the official seat of the Golden State's government.
 It is listed on the National Register of Historic Places and is California State Historical Landmark #872.

 California's Historic Capitol

 The historic Capitol was designed by architects M.F.
 Butler and Reuben Clark.
 Its style is an adaptation of Roman Corinthian Architecture.
 Work began in 1860 and by late 1869, the Capitol was partly occupied.
 In 1874 construction ended at a cost of $2.45 million.
 The West Wing, which once housed all branches of government, is now a legislative facility.
 Its design and construction are tributes to California's pioneer architects, craftsmen, and builders.

 California Registered Historical Landmark No. 872